javaGuruBY/rpaS7/english/readme.md

 3 I'm sure the theatre will crowded tonight.

-4 When will the film to-end?
+4 When will the film end?

 5 Jenny won't to find a new job so fast.

 6 The new security system will protect our customers better.

-7 When will change to the new security system?
+7 When will we change to the new security system?

 8 Will the new system to have a firewall?